RIKEN-RCCS/lens3/README.md

 MinIO instances at a single access point.
 MinIO is an S3 object storage service, and refer to [https://min.io](https://min.io) about MinIO.
-While MinIO is usually started as a root process, Lens3 starts MinIO instances as non-root processes for each user to confine unintended operations.
+While MinIO is usually started as a root process, Lens3 starts MinIO instances as non-root processes to confine unintended operations to each user.

 | ![lens3-overview](v1/doc/lens3-overview.svg) |
 |:--:|